 First, it’s good business.

-At Next Bank, our mission is to reinvent finance through design, innovation and entrepreneurship.
+At Next Money, our mission is to reinvent finance through design, innovation and entrepreneurship.
 It’s just a dumb business practice to exclude half of our population from the conversation.
 Especially during a time when so many threats and opportunities are impacting the entire industry in such huge ways.

 Second, it’s more like the world where I grew up and live.